drpcorg/chotki/README.md

 Internally, it is [pebble db][p] running CRDT natively, using the [Replicated Data Interchange][r] format (RDX).
 Chotki is sync-centric and causally consistent.
-That means, Chotki replicas can sync incrementally in real-time or they can function offline and diff-sync later.
+That means, Chotki replicas can sync master-master, either incrementally in real-time or stay offline to diff-sync periodically.
 Chotki API is REST/object based, no SQL yet.

 [p]: https://github.com/cockroachdb/pebble